mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 When setting up an integration with [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview), you need to authenticate with your Microsoft Azure account.
 Then you can retrieve secrets stored in Azure Key Vault using the secret identifier for each secret.

-You can follow the steps to [create and view a secret](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal) from Azure Key Vault.
+You can follow the steps to [create a secret](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal#add-a-secret-to-key-vault) from Azure Key Vault.
+You can also follow the steps to [retrieve a secret](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal#retrieve-a-secret-from-key-vault), enabling you to view the secret's identifier.

 To integrate Postman Vault with Azure Key Vault, do the following:

 1. [Open your Postman Vault](/docs/sending-requests/postman-vault/postman-vault-secrets/#access-your-postman-vault), then select <img alt="Settings icon" src="https://assets.postman.com/postman-docs/icon-settings-v9.jpg#icon" width="16px"> **Settings** in the top right.
 Optionally, you can create the integration when you [add a vault secret](/docs/sending-requests/postman-vault/postman-vault-secrets/#add-sensitive-data-as-vault-secrets).
 1. Select **Connect** next to "Azure Key Vault".
 1. You'll be prompted to authorize Postman to access your Microsoft Azure account.
-After you grant access, you can close the browser tab and return to Postman. <!-- TODO: add fields for manually authorizing Postman -->
+After you grant access, you can close the browser tab and return to Postman.

 To retrieve a secret's value from Azure Key Vault, do the following:

+1. In Azure, make sure you have the at least the [`Azure Vault Reader` role](https://learn.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-cli).
+This enables you to retrieve secrets stored in Azure Key Vault from Postman Vault.
 1. Enter a name for the vault secret, hover over the **Value** cell, then select the vault integration icon <img alt="Vault icon" src="https://assets.postman.com/postman-docs/icons/icon-postman-vault.jpg#icon" width="14px">.

     > To retrieve a secret from a different external vault, select the vault integration icon <img alt="Vault icon" src="https://assets.postman.com/postman-docs/v10/icon-pin-collection-v10.14.0.jpg#icon" width="16px">, then select an external vault.